 Mike Reading, who recently also became a professor of pharmaceutical characterisation science at the University of East Anglia, has had a similar experience since he became openly gay 8 years ago.
 "I have never experienced any prejudice," he says, and in fact, "people have gone out of their way to make it clear that they are O.K. about it all."
 To him, "scientists are amongst the least likely to be prejudiced against someone just because they are gay."
 He recommends that as soon as they feel able to, LGBT scientists should "'come out'" at work.
 Otherwise "there is the danger that maintaining a distance between yourself and your colleagues will lead to alienation which, in turn, will make it more difficult to come out in the end," he explains.
 "The potential for this to become a self-reinforcing problem that blights relationships at work, which could otherwise be very pleasant, is obvious."

-The experience of Rajesh Ramaneti, a Ph.D. student in physics and material science at the University of Twente in the Netherlands, suggests that such acceptance from the scientific community is not restricted to more senior career stages.
-If anything, he has encountered more negativity from the gay community for being a scientist.
+The experience of Ajit,* a Ph.D. student in physics and material science at the University of Twente in the Netherlands, suggests that such acceptance from the scientific community is not restricted to more senior career stages.
+If anything, Ajit has encountered more negativity from the gay community for being a scientist.
 He comments, "They think you are some kind of alien or an incomprehensible nerd!
 Sometimes, I feel more comfortable among my colleagues than hanging out with the gay crowd."
 Still, he has found science-friendly support through the Internet, including networks such as Genius in the Netherlands.
-As for career prospects, Rajesh is certainly upbeat.
+As for career prospects, he is upbeat.
 "I would like to get into a gay-friendly research company or university, but at the same time I would prefer if they accepted me for my skills and not because of my sexual orientation," he says.

 Still, it seems that things get a little more complicated when you are lesbian, as Nicki's* experience as a Ph.D. student in the male-dominated world of physics would suggest.
 Even though she found some support from the women in the department, most notably a female mentor, and from the University LesBiGay Society, she struggled with the attitude of most of her male colleagues.
 She found that they were very uncomfortable about the idea of working with a lesbian.
 "People weren't directly rude to my face, but they would make [homophobic] jokes, assuming I wouldn't be offended although I was."